 - Family and consumer sciences extension educators

 - Education trade media

-We hope to further the practice of home baking.
 The teaching of baking principles and skills promotes a wide range of STEM learning, can emphasize teamwork and family values, and equips young people with skills that can enrich their lives as they grow to practice home baking.

 Much of HBA's continuing success is due to our talented and dedicated staff.
 Both Charlene Patton and Sharon Davis are highly trained Family and Consumer Science professionals with vast experience in education, foods and nutrition, and related businesses.
 Their creative approach and industry experience allows great synergy for HBA members as the association annually reaches over a million educators who in turn reach tens of millions!

 The past year of HBA activities have been highlighted by:

 • FCCLA@theTable Resource Directory

 • Homebaking.org - 527,363 visitors